Reddit User Wants To Know If She's Wrong For Not Dog Sitting Because She Is Having A Baby Soon

 Acknowledging these feelings is essential for managing the emotional landscape of this life change.

-Then they continued with offering a bit of a solution for all of them.
+Then they continued by offering a bit of a solution for all of them.

-This comment said that they understand her and that 4 months is still very young.
+This comment expressed understanding, noting that 4 months is still very young.
 Regardless, her mom could still figure out another solution.

 Research published in the Journal of Personality and Social Psychology emphasizes that effective communication is essential when navigating significant life changes.
 Couples who discuss their concerns and expectations about pet care during pregnancy tend to experience less stress and greater satisfaction.